From surfing to robots to checking out an infamous red-light district, here is our list of awesome things to do in Fukuoka.

 If you’re wondering where to stay in Fukuoka, we’ve got some recommendations to suit every budget and to ensure you make the most of the Fukuoka sightseeing opportunities.

-& And Hostel is definitely one of the cooler hostels around and is very conveniently located in the heart of all the action.
+HafH Fukuoka THE LIFE is definitely one of the cooler hostels around and is very conveniently located in the heart of all the action.

 The rooms are kept very clean and the staff is friendly and helpful.
+The hostel has over 400 positive reviews on Hostelworld, and has a 9.3/10 rating!

 Best Budget Accommodation For Couples – Montan Hakata